steyde/AQNet_use/README.md

 This is a reduced version of the FSS repository which contains all, and only, the files needed to use the network

+mail for inquiries about the code: giulio.steyde@polimi.it

+authors:
+Giulio Steyde
-Software by Giulio Steyde & Luca Subitoni - Politecnico di Milano
+Luca Subitoni
+Isabelle Mueller
+Margaret C. Shair
+Edoardo Spairani
+Marta Campanile
+Giovanni Magenes
+William P. Fifer
+Nicolò Pini
+Maria G. Signorini1